Join our webinar and get expert insights on how to pass LCP →

 Adding the like as=”font”, type=”font/woff2” and crossorigin helps the browser prioritize resources when rendering the page.

-Again, if you want an in-depth explanation of how and why this method works, check out this article on preloading web fonts.
+Again, if you want an in-depth explanation of how and why this method works, check out:

-In some cases, it might not be obvious what causes of a layout shift.
+In some cases, it might not be obvious what causes a layout shift.

 Fortunately, there are a few tools you can use to analyze any CLS problem.